 There is much to see and do while in the Portage area.
 Historic sites and museums are accompanied by various cultural outlets and a calendar year full of events, leaving just one question: What to do first?

 The William L. and Zona Gale Breese home was donated to the city of Portage in 1946 and housed the Portage Public Library until 1994.
-In 1996, the Museum at the Portage was established to showcase displays relevant to the history of the city.
+In 1996, the Museum at the Portage (now temporarily closed due to a cleanup from a minor fire this spring) was established to showcase displays relevant to the history of the city.
 Within the Museum, visitors will find Zona Gale's study preserved and a permanent collection of photographs and artifacts depicting historical events that occurred in the city.

 Visitors in town overnight are afforded a selection of comfortable lodging facilities, sure to make any stay memorable.
 Several full-service hotels and motels offer much in the way of modern amenities, both inside the room and out.
 Guests also choose between private rental cottages, as well as high quality campgrounds for those looking for a more rustic environment.
 Visit the Portage Area Chamber of Commerce’s online Membership Directory at www.portagewi.com for a list of referred lodgers.